Resilient and Sustainable Cities: From Ecoconstruction to Smart Cities

 Daniel Oliveira

-Roberto Riccin
+Roberto Ricciu

 University of Cagliari Department of Engineering and Architecture- Italy.